-The ski towns are also some of the most luxurious and beautiful around the world, so even if skiing isn’t your thing, visiting these locations is a must.
+The ski towns are also some of the most luxurious and beautiful places to visit, so even if skiing isn’t your thing, visiting these locations is a must.

 Whether you are looking for groomed runs or great off-piste skiing, Deer Valley offers everything.
 In addition to the fun on the slopes, Deer Valley also boasts some of the nicest lodges with big fireplaces and delicious hot chocolate.
 After a long day skiing, head into Park City and enjoy great restaurants like Robert Redford’s Zoom or Riverhorse on Main.

 Address: 2250 Deer Valley Dr S, Park City, UT 84060

 Probably the most famous ski resort in the world, Aspen is synonymous with luxury and one of the best places to enjoy the snow.
 Come Christmas, Aspen is overrun with celebrities and offers some of the best shopping and dining for any ski town.

 Address: 45 Village Square, Snowmass Village, CO 81615

 Consistently receiving the best snowfall in the United States, Alta offers the best skiing for the hardcore.
 About 40 minutes outside of Park City, we would recommend Alta for those who know what they are doing.
-There is a ton of off-piste terrain, but not very many “groomed” easy going runs.
+There is a ton of off-piste terrain, but not very many “groomed” easy-going runs.
 Alta is the place to go for those who want some of the best skiing in the world.

-If you are looking for world class skiing on a budget, Breckenridge is the best option on this list.
-With five huge peaks spanning 2,908 acres, there is something for every level of skier at this mountain.
+If you are looking for world-class skiing on a budget, Breckenridge is the best option on this list.
+With five massive peaks spanning 2,908 acres, there is something for every level of skier at this mountain.

 Another place with truly amazing terrain, Jackson Hole offers some of the best skiing around.
-Steep runs, a 4140ft vertical (the highest in the US) and over 450 inches of annual snowfall makes Jackson one of the most popular places for expert skiers.
+Steep runs, a 4140ft vertical (the highest in the US), and over 450 inches of annual snowfall make Jackson one of the most popular places for expert skiers.

 Slightly less crowded than some of the other resorts on this list, Telluride offers one of the coolest skiing experiences in North America.
-Mountain Village is a beautiful and unique town with great restaurants like La Marmotte and tons of interesting cultural events throughout the year.
+Mountain Village is a beautiful and unique town with great restaurants like La Marmotte and tons of exciting cultural events throughout the year.

 Offering 5,289 acres of skiable terrain, Vail is one of the top ski resorts in the world and the largest in Colorado.
 With terrain for every level of skier and incredible off-piste options, the mountain itself has nine peaks and one of the best ski schools in the country.
-The town is a place to see and be seen and make sure you check out Garfinkles for a great apres experience.
+The town is a place to see and be seen and make sure you check out Garfinkel's for a great apres experience.

 About 90 miles from the Denver International Airport, Keystone offers some of the best skiing around for beginner and intermediate skiers.
 The mountain itself offers three peaks with a lot of long groomed runs that you can carve on all day long.

-A 6 hour drive from downtown San Francisco, Mammoth Mountain is a huge ski resort located in Eastern California.
-The mountain receives over 400 inches a year of snow, has 3500 acres of skiable terrain, over 300 days a year of sunshine and a top elevation over 11,000 feet.
+A 6-hour drive from downtown San Francisco, Mammoth Mountain is a huge ski resort located in Eastern California.
+The mountain receives over 400 inches a year of snow, has 3500 acres of skiable terrain, over 300 days a year of sunshine, and a top elevation over 11,000 feet.
 The surrounding town has a bunch of great dining and nightlife options, and its a good place for every level of skier.

 Address: 10001 Minaret Rd, Mammoth Lakes, CA 93546